swarpatel23/docker-react/README.md

 Travis-ci is used for continuous integration, Continuous Testing and Continuous Deployement on successfull testing.

-DEBUG CODE, NOT A ENVIORNMENT.
+DEBUG CODE, NOT AN ENVIORNMENT.